-As of September 30, 2006, we had 15,487,388 shares of our common stock issued and outstanding, of which approximately 1,595,651 shares are registered pursuant to a registration statement on Form S-3, which was declared effective on June 17, 2005, and the remainder of which are either eligible to be sold under SEC Rule 144 or are in the public float.
-In addition, we have registered 965,380 shares of our Common Stock underlying warrants previously issued on the Form S-3 registration statement that was declared effective on June 17, 2005, and we registered 3,000,000 shares of our common stock underlying options granted or to be granted under our stock option plan.
-As of October 11, 2006, upon closing of our private placement of equity securities, we had 17,473,694 shares of our common stock issued and outstanding.
+As of March 31, 2007, we had 17,473,694 shares of our common stock issued and outstanding, of which approximately 1,595,651 shares and 1,986,306 shares are registered pursuant to registration statements on Form S-3, which were declared effective on June 17, 2005 and November 27, 2006, respectively, and the remainder of which are either eligible to be sold under SEC Rule 144 or are in the public float.
+In addition, we have registered 965,380 shares and 2,701,715 shares of our Common Stock underlying warrants previously issued on the Form S-3 registration statements that was declared effective on June 17, 2005 and November 27, 2006, respectively, and we registered 6,000,000 shares of our common stock underlying options granted or to be granted under our stock option plan.
 Consequently, sales of substantial amounts of our common stock in the public market, or the perception that such sales could occur, may have a material adverse effect on our stock price.